shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

 That is the first lesson.

-## 1-Learn at least one or two openings.
+## 1. Learn at least one or two openings.

 ![(Chess-rating after the first month). ]({{site.baseurl}}/images/Chess-Blog/opening.jpg)